-- (ii) Financial liabilities and equity instruments - 1) Other financial liabilities
+- (ii) Financial liabilities - 1) Other financial liabilities

 Other financial liabilities are subsequently measured at amortized cost using the effective interest method.
 Interest expense and foreign exchange gains and losses are recognized in profit or loss.
 Any gain or loss on derecognition is also recognized in profit or loss.